rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m log.level:error -app:(buggy_app OR foobar)
 ```

-The `app` field uniquely identifies the application instance if a single instance runs per each unique `app`.
+The `app` field uniquely identifies the application instance if a single instance runs for each unique `app`.
 In this case it is recommended associating the `app` field with [log stream fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields)
 during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/).
 This usually improves both compression rate
 and query performance when querying the needed streams via [`_stream` filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter).